skratchdot/elasticsearch-tools/README.md

     -v, --version          output the version number
-    -u, --url <url>        the elasticsearch url to connect to -f, --file <file>      the file to read data from -m, --max <items>      the max number of lines to process per batch (default: 20,000) (default: 20000) --requestTimeout <ms>  ES CLIENT OPTION: milliseconds before an HTTP request will be aborted and retried.
-This can also be set per request (default: 30000) (default: 30000)
+    -u, --url <url>        the elasticsearch url to connect to -f, --file <file>      the file to read data from -m, --max <items>      the max number of lines to process per batch (default: 20,000) --requestTimeout <ms>  ES CLIENT OPTION: milliseconds before an HTTP request will be aborted and retried.
+This can also be set per request (default: 30,000)
+    -i, --ignore-error     ignore error when importing lines, print it to stderr.
+This allows us to manually handle failed documents after importing
     -h, --help             output usage information
 ```